TrixxieMDeAsis/plPinkProject/README.md

 # Features
   - The application will be generating a quiz game for a random user to answer.
   - The quiz game is based from trivias.
-  - The quiz will have a overall total questions of 120.
+  - The quiz will have an overall total of 120 questions.
   -	The 120 questions in the quiz will be divided in 5 types of test:

       -Multiple Choice